 I-693 filled form: Fill the form (see above icon forms to fill) and print it including demographic form.
 If you forget to fill it, then we have it in our office.

 2- Does Insurance cover Immigration Medical Exam?

 No, it does not cover immigration medical exam and we will not bill insurance for shots.
-For blood work for Syphilis and Gonorrea urine test, we will send you to the local Quest lab and they will charge you about $75.
+For blood work for Syphilis and Gonorrhea urine test, we will send you to the local Quest lab they can bill your insurance for these test and if you do not have insurance they will charge you about $75.
 Fourteen years and younger do not require blood or urine test.

 3-When will I pick up